rebeccasc/AlgorithmsForOSM/README.md

 # osmIndoorOptimizer
-Tool to optimize OSM indoor data
+Library of tools to optimize OSM indoor data